olibre/GreatTips/GUTs/README.md

 }
 ```

-* The feature use the same implementation as the test!
+* The feature uses the same implementation as the test!
 * Finally, what is the added value of the test?